Lewis-Barton/south-wales-fitness/README.md

 # **Project Description**

-This project has been developed for my first Milestone project assignment following the Code Institue course I am currently completing.
+This project has been developed for my first Milestone project assignment following the Code Institute course I am currently completing.
 I have chosen the project idea from the list that was given of "Build a website for a gym"

 I have decided to create a website for a fiction gym that is located in South Wales.
-After researching gyms that are located in my area I thought that I would take the information that I have found from these pre-exisiting companies and expand and adapt for the purposes of this project.
+After researching gyms that are located in my area I thought that I would take the information that I have found from these pre-existing companies and expand and adapt for the purposes of this project.

 I have made some assumptions for this business for my User-Centric Front-End Development Milestone project.
 The gym has fixed schedules of the classes that occur, for which these schedule are the same each week and the same time, and they are included in the gym membership price.

-From these assumptions and the information I have gathered I am using the 5 planes of UX methodology that has been explained within the course to; identify the user needs, the features are needed in the design, how the information is scturctured and logically grouped.
+From these assumptions and the information I have gathered I am using the 5 planes of UX methodology that has been explained within the course to; identify the user needs, the features are needed in the design, how the information is structured and logically grouped.
 These have then been used to produce a wireframe to show how this is implemented and a basis for what the project will look like on completion.

 # **Index**